Covid-19 Notice for 2021 Rainier Programs

 There are few things like experiencing the mountains during the winter.
 The beauty, the majesty, the solitude, the vastness.
 To safely experience the mountains during the winter we need specific skills.
 Whether we are backcountry skiing/snowboarding, snowshoeing, or climbing our ability to assess avalanche hazard and travel in avalanche terrain is paramount to our safety and success in reaching our objectives.
 Join IMG's team of certified avalanche educators who work as avalanche professionals throughout the United States to learn and hone your avalanche skills.

-Our Avalanche Level 1 course is entitled: Decision Making in Avalanche Terrain.
+Our Avalanche Level 1 course is titled: Decision Making in Avalanche Terrain.
 During this 24 hour course, we will focus on developing the skills needed to safely enjoy the mountains during the winter.
 Whether you are new to exploring the mountains during the winter or want to freshen up on your snow and avalanche skills, you'll find topics covered in this course tailored to the backcountry recreationist.
-Topics include:

 - Avalanche Types and Character